vhinamaypalomar/COSC111B-PORTFOLIO/Laboratory Activity no. 2 - Working with Analog Signals/README.md

 # Laboratory Activity 2 – Working with Analog Signals

 ## Objectives
-- Discuss and implement analog signals using Arduino
+- Discuss analog signals and its implemention in a Arduino circuit.
-- Understand analog-to-digital conversion using the `map()` function
+- Understrand analog to digital signal conversion using the map() function.

 ## Description
 This activity demonstrates how Arduino reads analog signals from a potentiometer and converts them into PWM signals to control LED brightness.